Arthur Masuaku: West Ham United defender signs contract extension | Goal.com

 King Arthur 👑🔥 pic.twitter.com/wOxRQhYB3I— West Ham United (@WestHamUtd) July 29, 2019

-Masuaku joined the East London outfit from Olympiacos in 2016 and has played 75 matches across three seasons with a goal to his credit.
+Masuaku joined the East London outfit from Olympiacos in 2016 and has played 75 matches across three seasons.

-In his reaction to the extension, West Ham boss Manuel Pellegrini expressed delight with the 25-year-old's decision to remain with the Hammers and hopes he maintains the impressive displays he ended last season with.
+In his reaction to the extension, West Ham boss Manuel Pellegrini expressed delight with his decision to remain with the side and hopes he maintains the impressive displays he ended last season with.

 “He is a player with excellent technical ability and has worked hard to improve over the past year.
 He finished last season in very good form and has returned after the summer determined to continue in a similar way.